 Section V: Conservation Practice Physical Effects

-Forestry & Agroforestry: The Florida NRCS staff works with private landowners in a voluntary effort to maintain or enhance forest and grazed forest value on private land.
+Forestry & Agroforestry: Ourstaff works with private landowners to maintain or enhance forest and grazed forest value.
 NRCS conservation practice standards meet or exceed established Florida forestry best management practices.
-Florida staff, together with our partners and technical service providers, strives to assist landowners in implementing forestry programs and in establishing NRCS forestry conservation practices that not only meet the client needs, but also ensure sustainability and health of Florida’s forest resources.
-Contact: State Biologist.
+Florida staff, together with our partners and technical service providers, assist landowners to implement forestry programs and establlish forestry conservation practices that meet the client needs and sustain the health of Florida’s forests.
+Contact is the state biologist.

-Maps, Imagery, and Spatial Data Resources - Florida NRCS staff is currently developing and compiling various geographic data layers in digital form.
-These layers include digital orthophoto quadrangle (DOQ), digital raster graphs (DRG), soils, administrative and political boundaries, transportation, wetlands, and strategic habitat conservation areas.
-Additional data sets such as watershed boundaries, Global Positioning System (GPS) data, digital photographs of land features will be available soon.
-Contact: GIS/GPS Coordinator
+Maps, Imagery and Spatial Data - We are developing and compiling various geographic data layers in digital form.
+These layers include digital orthophoto quadrangle, digital raster graphs, soils, administrative and political boundaries, transportation, wetlands and strategic habitat conservation areas.
+Additional data sets such as watershed boundaries, global positioning system data, digital photographs of land features will be available soon.
+Contact is the GIS/GPS coordinator.

-Range and Pasture - Florida’s rangelands consist of natural plant communities dominated by grasses, grass like plants, forbs, or shrubs.
-Florida’s rangelands include the savannas of the flatwoods and sandhills, most coastal and inland marshes, and wet and dry prairie grasslands.
+Range and Pasture - Florida’s rangelands consist of natural plant communities dominated by grasses, grass-like plants, forbs or shrubs.
+Our rangelands include the savannas of the flatwoods and sandhills, most coastal and inland marshes and wet and dry prairie grasslands.
 Originally, Florida had over 14 million acres of rangeland.
-Due to land conversion for housing developments, high intensity agriculture, and industry, Florida’s rangelands have declined to less than 7 million acres.
-See also Grazing Lands Conservation Initiative (GLCI).
-Contact: State Rangeland Management Specialist.
+Florida’s rangelands have declined to less than 7 million acres as land has been converted for housing developments, high intensity agriculture and industry, .
+See also Grazing Lands Conservation Initiative.
+Contact is the state rangeland management specialist.

-Wildlife Biology - The Florida NRCS staff works with private landowners in a voluntary effort to maintain or enhance wildlife production and value on private land.
+Wildlife Biology - Our staff works with private landowners to maintain or enhance wildlife.
 NRCS develops wildlife habitat evaluation procedures, conservation practice standards and specifications, as well as other technical resources to help improve and maintain habitat conditions for wildlife.
-Florida staff, together with our partners and technical service providers, strives to assist landowners in implementing wildlife programs and to establish NRCS conservation practices that not only meet the client needs, but also ensure sustainability and health of Florida’s terrestrial and aquatic wildlife.
-Contact: State Biologist
+Together with our partners and technical service providers, we assist landowners implement wildlife programs and establish conservation practices that not only meet the client needs and ensure the sustainability and health of Florida’s terrestrial and aquatic wildlife.
+Contact is the state biologist.